Frame, Decompose, Verify: Real Engineering with AI Agents

 Over to you

-It’s the same method at every level: frame the task by naming its uncertainty and the check that will settle it, decompose anything large into steps you can verify one at a time, and verify every conclusion through something that can fail independently of the agent.
-Pick one real task and run it that way; do it on a handful more and it becomes muscle memory — and the level of work you can hand an agent stops being limited by the model and starts being limited only by how well you frame, decompose, and verify.
+Same method at every level: frame the uncertainty and the check that settles it, decompose anything large into steps you can verify one at a time, and verify every conclusion through something that can fail without the agent’s help.
+Pick one real task and run it this way; after a handful it turns into muscle memory, and the work you can hand an agent stops being limited by the model and starts being limited only by how well you frame, decompose, and verify.

 Those are learnable skills, and you already have what you need to start.
-Good luck — go take on the problems that used to feel too big.
+Good luck, and thanks for reading.